lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_SPADES.md

 * add the `--only-assembler`flag to skip correction

-**Bonus exercise**: map the error-corrected paired end reads to the same assembly as the uncorrected reads (calling SNPs and indels), and check the results in the genome browser
+**Bonus exercise**: map the error-corrected paired end reads to the same assembly as the uncorrected reads (calling SNPs and indels), and check the results in the genome browser.